ysy2000/audio_library/README.md

 # audio_library

-you need to know NumPy.
+Basically, you need to know NumPy.
+## things I deal with
 ### 1. Librosa
 ### 2. PySoundFile
 ### 3. PyAudio